Yuan-Zhenxia/leetcode_github/README.md

-This repo is continuously recording my process of doing exercises on LeetCode.
+This repo is continuously recording my process of resolving problems on LeetCode.
+It's about 480 problems now.
+Also, I may solve problems on other websites.
+And I will write some basic algorithms in the repo.

 Some previous Accepted problems will be added in this repo later.